create3000/x_ite/docs/_posts/components/Rendering/IndexedLineSet.md

 ### MFInt32 [ ] **colorIndex** [ ] <small>[0,∞) or -1</small>

-*colorIndex* values define the order in which Color\|ColorRGBA values are applied to polygons (or vertices).
+*colorIndex* values define the order in which Color or ColorRGBA values are applied to polygons (or vertices).

 #### Hints

-- If *colorIndex* array is not provided, then Color\|ColorRGBA values are indexed according to the coordIndex field.
+- If *colorIndex* array is not provided, then Color or ColorRGBA values are indexed according to the coordIndex field.
 - If colorPerVertex='false' then one index is provided for each polygon defined by the coordIndex array.
 No sentinel -1 values are included.
 - If colorPerVertex='true' then a matching set of indices is provided, each separated by sentinel -1, that exactly corresponds to individual values in the coordIndex array polygon definitions.
 - If rendering Coordinate points originally defined for an IndexedFaceSet, index values may need to repeat initial each initial vertex to close the polygons.

 #### Warning

-- If child Color\|ColorRGBA node is not provided, then geometry is rendered using corresponding Appearance and material/texture values.
+- If child Color or ColorRGBA node is not provided, then geometry is rendered using corresponding Appearance and material/texture values.

 ### MFInt32 [ ] **coordIndex** [ ] <small>[0,∞) or -1</small>